Code-Institute-Submissions/pawoods-project2/README.md

 SNAP! is a game where cards are displayed face down on a game board, players must look to uncover all pairs as quickly and in as little moves as possible.

+The name SNAP! was chosen as both a nod towards the classic playing card pair matching game and also as a short sharp title to nicely reflect the quick nature of the game.

 Incorporating multiple difficulties, SNAP! appeals to players of all ages and skill levels, from those looking for a quick and fun game to pass the time to those looking for a more challenging experience with the inclusion of an unlockable EXTREME bonus round.

 As well as being a fun and challenging player experience, SNAP! also tests mental agility, requiring quick reactions and accurate memory whilst playing against the clock.